 To be honest, your chances are very slim.
 Doable, but not probable compared to the other picks here, but it’s worth pointing this out in case you were heading this way.

 - Local guides are friendly low-pressure and relaxed

 - Hikes could be too hard if you’re not very experienced or fit

-- Sloth sightings possible, but not worth putting all your hopes in seeing them into this particular park, as others have a much better chance
+- Sloth sightings are possible, but not worth putting all your hopes into seeing them in this particular park, as others have a much better chance

 4. Arenal Volcano National Park

 I’m admittedly being a little bit cheeky adding this one in the Caribbean coast side as it’s located in the centre of northern Costa Rica, but I thought it was worth an honourable mention because I saw sloths here, it’s beautiful and it’s also a perfect day trip from La Fortuna.